Healthcare in England: Patient experience

-Almost all NHS hospital treatment is free of charge along with drugs administered in hospital, surgical consumables and appliances issued or loaned.
-However, if a patient has chosen to be treated in an NHS hospital as a private fee paying patient by arrangement with his consultant, the patient (or the insurance company) will be billed.
+Almost all NHS hospital treatment is free of charge along with medicines administered in hospital, surgical consumables and appliances issued or loaned.
+However, if a patient has chosen to be treated in an NHS hospital as a private fee-paying patient by arrangement with his consultant, the patient (or the insurance company) will be billed.
 This can happen because at the inception of the NHS, hospital consultants were allowed to continue doing private work in NHS hospitals and can enable private patients to "jump the NHS queue".
-This arrangement is nowadays quite rare as most consultants and patients choose to have private work done in private hospitals.
+This arrangement is nowadays uncommon as most consultants and patients choose to have private work done in private hospitals.

 Emergency Department (traditionally known as Accident and Emergency) treatment is also free of charge.
 A triage nurse prioritises all patients on arrival.
-Waiting times can be up to 4 hours if a patient goes to the Emergency Department with a minor problem or may be referred to other agencies (e.g. pharmacy, GP, Walk in clinic).
-Emergency Departments try to treat patients within 4 hours as part of NHS targets for emergency care.
+Waiting times can be up to four hours if a patient goes to the Emergency Department with a minor problem, or they may be referred to other agencies (e.g. pharmacy, GP, Walk in clinic).
+Emergency Departments try to treat patients within four hours as part of NHS targets for emergency care.
 The Emergency Department is always attached to an NHS general hospital.
 Private hospitals do not provide emergency care services.

-The NHS also provides end of life palliative care in the form of Palliative Care Specialist Nurses.
-The NHS can also commission the expertise of organisations in the voluntary sector to complement palliative care.
+The NHS also provides end-of-life palliative care in the form of Palliative Care Specialist Nurses.
+The NHS can also commission the expertise of organisations in the voluntary sector to provide palliative care.
 Such organisations include Marie Curie Cancer Care, Sue Ryder Care and Macmillan Cancer Support.
 Despite their names, these services are designed for all palliative conditions, not exclusively cancer.
 All palliative care services provide support for both the patient and their relatives during and after the dying process, free of charge to the patient.